Cheapest Car Insurance in New Jersey for September 2025

 Insurers consider speeding tickets similarly — a higher speed will get you a higher rate.
 But being cited for speeding by less than 15 mph may not cause your insurer to raise your rate as much.

-New Jerseyans with a speeding ticket of less than 15 mph over the limit on their record can find the cheapest full coverage with Assurance America, which charges $299 on average, according to Jerry’s quote data.
+New Jerseyans with a speeding ticket of less than 15 mph over the limit on their record can find the cheapest full coverage with Progressive, which charges $300 on average, according to Jerry’s quote data.

 These are the insurers offering the lowest full coverage rates for New Jersey drivers with a speeding ticket for traveling less than 15 mph over the limit.